ionutbalosin/java-application-security-practices/docs/02-PRACTICE-Authentication-and-Authorization.md

 - `OpenID Connect`
 - `Authorization Code Flow with PKCE`
 - `Client Credentials Flow`
+- `Password Flow`
+- `Implicit Flow`
 - `Token Introspection`
 - `JSON Web Key Set`
 - etc.

+**Notes:**
+- In case
 ---

 ### 👨‍💼 Trainer: Hands-On Demo

-Open a terminal and start the `Pizza` distributed application, which includes multiple microservices running in Docker, using the following command:
+Open a terminal and start the `Pizza` distributed application, which includes multiple microservices running in Docker and uses OAuth 2.0 flows to handle authentication and authorization, by using the following command:

 ```bash
 bootstrap.sh